Who We Are

 In March of 2016, Christine Price became the Director of the Women's Center and the LGBTQ+ Resource Center (formerly the GLBTQ Resource Center).
 Christine has worked at KU since 2002, previously in the role as Assistant Director for Programming and Leadership Development within Housing and Residence Life.

 2019 marked the KU Women's Center 30th anniversary.

-The Women's Center maintains a library of books available for loan to the campus community, and also has printed materials available on such topics as feminism; healthy relationships, and signs of sexual harassment.
+The Women's Center maintains a library of books available for loan to the campus community and has also printed materials available on such topics as feminism, healthy relationships, and signs of sexual harassment.
 We also provide various free self-care items.

 What We Do

 We provide residence hall programming to freshman students on relationships and sexual violence.
 We collaborate with the Multicultural Center, The Health and Wellness Center, ACE (Association for Campus Events), Residence Life, and the Commission on the Status of Women in hosting regular semester events, some of which include keynote speakers.
 We also provide printed materials and resources by doing tabling on campus throughout the academic year, including tabling at new student orientation events.